cdfoundation/sig-interoperability/workstreams/events_in_cicd/vocabulary.md

 Repository Events MUST include the following attributes:
 - **Event Type**: the type is restricted to include `CD.Repository**` prefix.
 For example `CD.Repository.Created` or `CD.Repository.ChangeApproved`
-- **Repository URL**: indicates the location of the source code repository
+- **Repository URL**: indicates the location of the source code repository for API operations, this URL needs to include the protocol used to connect to the repository.
+For example git:// , ssh://, https://
 - **Repository Name**: friendly name to list this repository to users

 Optional attributes:
 - **Repository Owner**: indicates who is the owner of the repository, usually a `user` or an `organization`
+- **Repository URL View**: URL to access the repository from a user web browser

 # Continuous Integration Pipeline Events